xbbg-org/xbbg/README.md

 os.environ['BBG_ROOT'] = '/path/to/your/data/directory'
 ```

-Once configured, xbbg will automatically save and retrieve data from local Parquet files, reducing Bloomberg API calls and improving performance.
+Once configured, xbbg will automatically save and retrieve data from local Parquet files, reducing blpapi calls and improving performance.

 **Important**: Local data usage must be compliant with Bloomberg Datafeed Addendum (full description in `DAPI<GO>`):